 If you’ve ever been on a long car ride, then you know that sitting for hours at a time can be a pain in the buttocks – literally.
 That’s because sitting for long periods of time can compress the sciatic nerve and cause what is known as piriformis syndrome.
-Long car rides aren’t the only cause for sciatic nerve compression.
+Long car rides aren’t the only cause of sciatic nerve compression.
 What causes it?
 And, how can you treat piriformis syndrome?

 What is piriformis syndrome?